-Just remember: before signing up for any sort of business loan, you should always shop around.
-There’s always a better deal to be had somewhere else, and so you should take your time and do your homework.
+Just remember: before signing up for any sort of business loan, you should shop around.
+There’s always a better deal to be had somewhere else, so you should take your time and do your homework.

-Does the government offer business loans?
+Does the government offer business loans and startup finance?

-You might be able to secure a fantastic loan deal off the high street – but if you’d like to secure a fair loan that’s exceptionally low-risk, it’s worth checking out the UK Government’s special scheme.
+You might be able to secure a fantastic loan deal off the high street, but if you’d like to secure a fair loan that’s exceptionally low-risk, it’s worth checking out the UK Government’s special scheme.

 These loans are designed exclusively for businesses that have been trading for less than 24 months, which means you can’t apply for the scheme if you’ve got an old business that needs a cash injection.
-By applying for the scheme, you could borrow up to £25,000 with a fixed interest rate of 6%.
+By applying for this startup finance scheme, you could borrow up to £25,000 with a fixed interest rate of 6%.
 That might not be the lowest interest rate deal on the market, but it’s certainly generous.

 Loans are repayable between one and five years, and the government will never charge you a set-up fee or an early repayment charge if you want to settle your debt early.

 Those great terms do come at a cost, though.
 Unlike a lot of bank loans, Start Up Loans have a few special requirements.
-For example, you’re not allowed to use a government business loan to repay any existing debts, train for an industry qualification or investment opportunities that don’t already form a part of your existing business activities.
+For example, you’re not allowed to use a government business loan to repay any existing debts, or train for an industry qualification or investment opportunities that don’t already form a part of your existing business activities.

 The Start Up Loans Company keeps a full list of criteria on its website if you’d like to see what else you can and cannot do with a loan.